Entry requirements

 You have studied Baccalaureate

-It is recommended that you have studied the Baccalaureate in Science.
+It is recommended that you have studied the Baccalaureate in Science and Technology.
 It is important that you have studied Physics and Mathematics, as well as Technical Drawing, Technology and Chemistry.

 You have completed Higher Level Vocational Training